Multigenerational Homes: Is Multigenerational Living for You?

 The Benefits of Living in a Multigenerational Home

-When considering a place to live, it's essential to take a close look at the advantages of a particular home.
+When considering living in multigenerational home, it's essential to take a close look at the pros and cons of multigenerational living.
 What positives can you expect from sharing a house with adult family members of a different generation?

 Shared Living Expenses

 One of the significant advantages of a multigenerational house is shared living expenses.
 Several costs accompany homeownership, including the mortgage, property taxes, insurance, maintenance, homeowners' association fees, and utilities.
 With more adults earning a living, these costs can be split, improving finances and cash flow.
-Living expenses and utilities may be higher with more people in the home, but mortgages, taxes, and HOAs aren't based on occupancy.
+Living expenses and utilities may be higher with more people in the home, but mortgages, taxes, and HOAs don’t change based on the number of residents.

 Affordable Child/Adult Care

 Childcare is a significant expense for many households, especially those with children too young to attend school.
-The average cost of childcare in Canada is approximately $10,000 a year, and finding someone you trust to watch your children can be challenging.
+Canada has made massive strides in childcare affordability, but there is still a fair share of bumps to smooth out, and finding someone you trust to watch your children can be challenging.
 The cost and concerns associated with caring for aging relatives are similar.

 Multigenerational households may eliminate most, if not all, of these costs by sharing the responsibilities among other family members.
 Even if you offer to pay a family member to provide care, you'll likely spend less money than you would on daycare, in-home care, or assisted living facilities.